 Think about some of the brand advertising you see around you and you’ll quickly notice how they form their messages to appeal to one or the other, but very rarely both.
 There are certainly stereotypes in terms of emotional appeal (e.g. hot red sports car appeals to the ego part of us versus a grey safe estate car that appeals to the nurturing side).

 #2 – Goals & needs

-Whether she’s trying to build a profitable online business so she can stay home with her children, or he’s working to create a membership site for muscle building fans, if you don’t know where they’re trying to get to, you can’t help them get there.
+Whether she’s trying to build a profitable online business so she can stay home with her children, or he’s working to create a membership site for muscle building fans, if you don’t know where they’re trying to get to or what motivates them, you can’t get the message right to attract them.